Juliet Mills: Career

-In 1974, she won an Emmy Award for "Outstanding Single Performance by a Supporting Actress in a Comedy or Drama Special" for her performance in the miniseries adaptation of QB VII.
+In 1974, Mills won an Emmy Award for "Outstanding Single Performance by a Supporting Actress in a Comedy or Drama Special" for her performance in the miniseries adaptation of QB VII.
 During the 1974–75 television season, she also had a recurring role as Dr. Claire Hanley on NBC's Born Free.
-In 1980, Mills returned to the stage, starring in The Elephant Man, with Maxwell Caulfield.
-The two actors hit it off, and the younger Caulfield became her third husband, leading Mills to withdraw from acting for a time.
+In 1980, Mills returned to the stage, starring in The Elephant Man, with Maxwell Caulfield, who became her third husband.

-She was the subject of This Is Your Life in 1992, when she was surprised by Michael Aspel during the curtain call of the play Fallen Angels (play) at the Richmond Theatre.
+Mills was the subject of This Is Your Life in 1992, when she was surprised by Michael Aspel during the curtain call of the play Fallen Angels at the Richmond Theatre.

-In 1999, she was cast on the daytime drama Passions as Tabitha Lenox, a witch who was burned at the stake in the 17th century.
-Initially, the character wished harm on other people, but in a June 2007 episode, the character was declared a "good witch."
+In 1999, Mills was cast on the daytime drama Passions as Tabitha Lenox, a witch who was burned at the stake in the 17th century.
+Initially, the character wished harm on other people, but in a June 2007 episode, the character was declared a "good witch".
 Mills was nominated for her first Daytime Emmy Award for "Outstanding Lead Actress" for the role.

-The series ended in August 2008.
-In 2009, Mills joined the cast the ITV drama Wild at Heart, playing "Georgina", the sister of a character played in the previous series by her real-life sister Hayley.
+Passions ended in August, 2008.
+In 2009, Mills joined the cast the ITV drama Wild at Heart, playing Georgina, the sister of a character played in the previous series by her real-life sister Hayley.
 She also guest-starred in two episodes of Hot in Cleveland as Philipa Scroggs, the mother of Joy (played by Jane Leeves).

 Personal life

 Mills has been married three times.
 The first time was from 1961 to 1964, to Russell Alquist, Jr., with whom she had a son, Sean.
 Her second marriage was from 1975 to 1980 to Michael Miklenda, with whom she had a second child, a daughter, Melissa.
 While married to Miklenda, Mills appeared on Tattletales, and claimed she did not agree with women's liberation because the theatre does not discriminate.

 In 1980, Mills married Maxwell Caulfield, 18 years her junior.
 Mills said of the age difference, "Everybody is always interested in the fact that I am married to someone who is a lot younger than I am ...
 There are no rules, and that's what I believe, because age doesn't really matter.
 If you meet someone that you're really close to, someone that you love, stick with that."

-Mills became a naturalised United States citizen on 10 October 1975.
+Mills became a naturalized United States citizen on October 10, 1975.